Angold-4/os/docs/lectures/3Traps.md

 ## 2. Trampoline

-**We're executing in the "trampoline" page, which contains the start of the kernel's trap handling code**, `ecall` does as little as possible to allow maximum flexibility to the operating system programmer to design the os however they like.
+**We're now executing in the "trampoline" page, which contains the start of the kernel's trap handling code**, `ecall` does as little as possible to allow maximum flexibility to the operating system programmer to design the os however they like.

 What need to happen now?
 * **Save the 32 user register values.** (so we can later restore them and when we want to resume the user code)